akaliutau/java-containers/readme.md

 I was inspired by layered docker images technology (https://dzone.com/articles/docker-layers-explained) used to make the distribution and running docker containers maximum fast and efficient, and I decided to apply similar approach but for Java application.

+This technology has many potential applications.
+For example, the decreasing of jar size could shorten the spin up time for processes running in distributed system (such as Spark or Storm to name a few), in implementing engine for serverless platform and so on.

 Overview
 =========

 The container could be bidden to the local maven repository, to Nexus or to the central maven repository.
-In either way the necessary artifacts are collected in local directory
+In either way the necessary artifacts are collected in local directory (by default this is a local-repo folder created in working directory)

 Before executing jar in container, the following flow of system checks and operations is performed